dudongdaoqi/LCLoadingView/README.md

 =============

 1.through this code , you can create a animated loading view in any viewcontroller
-2.it uses the level of UIWindow-UIWindowAlertLevel.
+2.it uses the level of UIWindow-UIWindowLevelAlert.
 3.it can be used ios4.3 or later

 and if you any question or good suggestion ,please write to my email(dudongdaoqi@gmail.com), thanks!